eclipse-sumo/sumo/docs/web/docs/Developer/Implementation_Notes/Options_Sub_System.md

 One can also add synonymes for options.
-If you want to implement the option "**name-of-vehicle-that-shall-halt**", but you wish to have a shorter name, too, use the following to make the same option accessable using both "**name-of-vehicle-that-shall-halt**" and "**v2h**":
+If you want to implement the option "**name-of-vehicle-that-shall-halt**", but you wish to have a shorter name, too, use the following to make the same option accessible using both "**name-of-vehicle-that-shall-halt**" and "**v2h**":

 ```